 Compacted and clay soil can drain poorly and cause plant roots to sit too long in wet conditions.
 If you have heavy clay or compacted soil, either amend the soil to make it more porous or choose plants that can tolerate wet areas.
 Sandy soil can drain water away from plant roots too quickly.
 For sandy soil, amend the soil or choose plants that can tolerate dry and drought-like conditions.

 Creating a Well-Draining Soil

-Prior to planting anything in the garden, it helps not only to test the soil but you should also test its drainage capabilities.
-Compacted, clay and sandy soils all benefit from being amended with rich organic materials.
+Prior to planting anything in the garden, it helps not only to test the soil but to also test its drainage capabilities.
+Compacted, clay, and sandy soils all benefit from being amended with rich organic materials.
 It is not enough to just add sand to clay soil to improve drainage because that can just make the soil more like concrete.
 For areas with poor drainage to either extreme, too wet or too dry, thoroughly mix in organic materials such as:

 Nutrient-rich, properly drained soil is very important for healthy plants.